stellaywong/stella_v1/content/books/spooks.md

 image: ../../images/spooks-cover.jpg
 ---

+> Stella Wong wields the kind of weaponry I live to be slayed by.
+Funny as hell, delightfully strange and full of a sneaky and giant heart, holds its beloved subjects — friends, siblings, Lucy Liu, grapefruits, all the jesuses the poet can muster — and gives them body with wicked imagination and knock-out tenderness.
+This book will knock the windows of your heart not just open, but out the frame once you see how far Wong can dive into fear and the terrible possibles of humanness can still carry back something like hope, gooder than joy.
+Wong has crafted a brief, but mighty collection of poems that point towards the bright possibly of power to make us better dreamers, better lovers, better homies, and oh my jesuses how thankful I am for this abundant offering.
+I'm sure you will be too.
+>
+> -- <cite>Danez Smith</cite>

 > If poetry were a biathlon, Stella Wong would take the gold.
 She's a solid skier and a crack shot, each poem a bullet hitting its mark.
 Thank God she's turned all of this energy and accuracy into poetry.
 'Where do you put your body of color' she asks.
 Then proceeds to school everyone.
 Stella Wong is a force, a maker, a master.
 >